Aerosols, Air Quality & Climate

 Polycyclic aromatic hydrocarbons like benzo(a)pyrene (BaP) in atmospheric particulate matter pose a threat to human health because of their high carcinogenicity.
 In the atmosphere, BaP is mainly degraded through a multiphase reaction with ozone, but the fate and atmospheric transport of BaP are poorly characterized.
 Earlier modeling studies used reaction rate coefficients determined in laboratory experiments at room temperature, which may overestimate/underestimate degradation rates when applied under atmospheric conditions.
 Moreover, the effects of diffusion on the particle bulk are not well constrained, leading to large discrepancies between model results and observations.
 We show how regional and global distributions and transport of BaP can be explained by a new kinetic scheme that provides a realistic description of the temperature and humidity dependence of phase state, diffusivity, and reactivity of BaP-containing particles.
 Low temperature and humidity can substantially increase the lifetime of BaP and enhance its atmospheric dispersion through both the planetary boundary layer and the free troposphere.
 The new scheme greatly improves the performance of multiscale models, leading to better agreement with observed BaP concentrations in both source regions and remote regions (Arctic), which cannot be achieved by less-elaborate degradation schemes (deviations by multiple orders of magnitude).
 Our results highlight the importance of considering temperature and humidity effects on both the phase state of aerosol particles and the chemical reactivity of particulate air pollutants.

-Aquesous phase chemistry in aerosol water plays important role in haze formation: Cheng et al., Reactive nitrogen chemistry in aerosol water as a source of sulfate during haze events in China.
+Aquesous phase chemistry in aerosol water plays important role in haze formation: Cheng and Zheng et al., Reactive nitrogen chemistry in aerosol water as a source of sulfate during haze events in China.
 Science Advances 2016.

 Fine-particle pollution associated with winter haze threatens the health of more than 400 million people in the North China Plain.
 Sulfate is a major component of fine haze particles.
 Record sulfate concentrations of up to ~300 μg m−3 were observed during the January 2013 winter haze event in Beijing.
 State-of-the-art air quality models that rely on sulfate production mechanisms requiring photochemical oxidants cannot predict these high levels because of the weak photochemistry activity during haze events.
 We find that the missing source of sulfate and particulate matter can be explained by reactive nitrogen chemistry in aerosol water.
 The aerosol water serves as a reactor, where the alkaline aerosol components trap SO2, which is oxidized by NO2 to form sulfate, whereby high reaction rates are sustained by the high neutralizing capacity of the atmosphere in northern China.
 This mechanism is self-amplifying because higher aerosol mass concentration corresponds to higher aerosol water content, leading to faster sulfate production and more severe haze pollution.